TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 ### Learning Outcomes

-By the end of this lesson, you should be able to:
+By the end of this lesson, you should be able to

-* Add styles to HTML with CSS
+* Add styles to HTML with CSS.
-* Understand how to use the class and ID attributes
+* Understand how to use the class and ID attributes.
-* Add styles to specific elements using the correct selectors
+* Add styles to specific elements using the correct selectors.
-* Understand what the cascade does
+* Understand what the cascade does.

 ### Basic Syntax